 Before coming to George Washington University in 2010, Dr. Perry spent 13 years on the Harvard School of Public Health’s Department of Environmental Health faculty.
 She has received numerous research awards, including grants from the National Institute of Environmental Health Sciences, the National Cancer Institute, and the National Institute for Occupational Safety and Health.

-Dr. Perry is Chair of the Board of Scientific Counselors for the National Center for Environmental Health/Agency for Toxic Substances and Disease Registry (NCEH/ATSDR) of the Centers for Disease Control and Prevention (CDC).
+Dr. Perry is the Chair of the Board of Scientific Counselors for the National Center for Environmental Health/Agency for Toxic Substances and Disease Registry (NCEH/ATSDR) of the Centers for Disease Control and Prevention (CDC).
 She is a co-chair of the National Academies Standing Committee on Use of Emerging Science for Environmental Health Decisions.
 She is a past President of the American College of Epidemiology and serves as a standing member of the National Institute for Occupational Safety and Health research grant review panel.
 She is an associate editor of the journal Reproductive Toxicology.
 In 2014, Dr. Perry was elected to be a member of the Collegium Ramazzini in recognition of her contributions to advancing occupational and environmental health and her personal and professional integrity.
 She is also a member of the Technical Advisory Board for the Center for Construction Research and Training (CPWR).
 Dr. Perry is currently collaborating on occupational and environmental health projects in Albania, Italy and South Africa.

 Dr. Perry credits her experience of growing up in a Vermont farm community with inspiring her focus on under-protected workers.
 She earned her Master of Health Science and Doctor of Science from the Johns Hopkins School of Hygiene and Public Health.
 In addition to over 100 peer-reviewed articles, she is the author of many commentaries, book chapters, and abstracts.
 The 45 students who Dr. Perry has mentored include researchers who have gone on to become professors, government program directors, and leaders of major industry research initiatives.